Fascinating and Important Facts about Beethoven

 Beethoven

-Ludwig van Beethoven is one of the greatest and most significant composers of the western art music tradition.
-His groundbreaking pieces of music were based on a classic style, romantic style, and flawlessly categorized by feelings and impact.
+Ludwig van Beethoven is one of the greatest and most significant composers of the Western art music tradition.
+His groundbreaking pieces of music include classic style and romantic styles that reflect emotions.
 He wrote several symphonies, piano sonatas, concertos, and string quartets.

-From his music to his final words, here are some fascinating facts about the renowned composer and pianist.
+From his personality, tragic hearing loss, and unlucky love life to his musical legacy, here are some fascinating facts about the renowned composer and pianist.

 When Did Beethoven Die?